nhoening/StoSim/doc/tut/sub.rst

 Describing Subexperiments
 -------------------------
-To use subexperiments means that you have experiments of the same simulation that require some variables to be different from the others.
+To use subexperiments means that you have experiments of the same simulation that require some parameters to be different from the others.
 There are often situations where this is a good approach.
 Sometimes just because it structures your process, sometimes for technical reasons.
 We use a good example for a technical reason here: Two experiments that use different implementations of the `Prisoners Dilemma
 <http://en.wikipedia.org/Prisoner's_Dilemma>`_.
 Such a dilemma is described by
-four variable settings and here, we do not want all of the possible combinations between the two dilemmas (4*4=16).
+four parameter settings and here, we do not want all of the possible combinations between the two dilemmas (4*4=16).
 We want only two combinations - the two dilemmas.

 To describe subexperiments, you can have some more ``.conf`` files next to ``experiment.conf``, one for each experiment.
-In those, you can specify variable settings that only hold in those experiments (subexperiments inherit settings from the main configuration `experiment.conf <http://www.assembla.com/code/nicessa/subversion/nodes/trunk/examples/subexp/experiment.conf>`_ and their settings overwrite settings there.
+In those, you can specify parameter settings that only hold in those experiments (subexperiments inherit settings from the main configuration `experiment.conf <http://www.assembla.com/code/nicessa/subversion/nodes/trunk/examples/subexp/experiment.conf>`_ and their settings overwrite settings there.
 The *subexp* example mentions its subexperiments in ``experiment.conf`` in a section called ``[experiments]``, like so:

 .. literalinclude:: ../../examples/subexp/experiment.conf

-.. note:: We als have some more variable settings than in the basic example.
+.. note:: We als have some more parameter settings than in the basic example.
           ``n`` is the number of agents, ``ratio_learning`` indicates how many agents will change their likelihood to cooperate based on their experiences and ``mean_coop`` is the mean likelihood to cooperate of the